 Vermont – Dog Mountain

 The theme of this trip is early American history with some fun thrown in!
-Learn about first Europeans to arrive in the New World, then spend a day on the Jersey shore, and take a scenic train ride in the Pocono Mountains.
+Learn about first Europeans to arrive in the New World in Colonial Williamsburg.
+Spend sometime strolling where history is made every day in Washington DC.
+Then enjoy a day on the Jersey shore before heading t the Pocono Mountains for a scenic train ride.

 Virginia – Colonial Williamsburg